affjljoo3581/Samsung-AI-Challenge-for-Scientific-Discovery/README.md

   config: ...
 ```

-In the configuration file, you can see `data.dataset_file` property.
+In the configuration file, you can see `data.dataset_file` field.
 It can be changed to the desired finetuning dataset with its index file.
-Do not forget to create the index file by using `utilities/create_dataset_index.py`.
+Do not forget to create the index file by `utilities/create_dataset_index.py`.
 And you can specify the column name which contains the encoded 3D structures. `data.label_columns` indicates which columns will be used to predict.
 The values will be normalized by `data.labels_mean_std`.
 Simply copy this file and rename to your own dataset.
 Change the name and statistics of each label.
-There is an example for predicting toxicity values:
+Here is an example for predicting toxicity values:

 ```yaml
 data: